 Media after Millennials: A Teen’s Research on Viewing Habits

-COW Library : Business & Marketing : Kylee Peña : Media after Millennials: A Teen’s Research on Viewing Habits
+COW Library : Business & Career Building : Kylee Peña : Media after Millennials: A Teen’s Research on Viewing Habits

 As a fifteen year old high school sophomore, Helen Ludé has her priorities in order: varsity soccer, Snapchat and Instagram, and presenting research on Post-Millennial Media and Cinema Consumption Habits at SMPTE’s Future of Cinema Conference at NAB Show 2018.